lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 -------------------------------------------------

 Contact me on reddit at /u/loopuleasa and I might add it to the main repository for people to see and I'll give you credit.
-If you know how to use git, just pull this repo and request a merge.
+If you know how to use git, just fork this repo and request a merge using a pull request.